 The counterculture challenged traditional gender roles that imposed specific expectations based on sex and encouraged women to embrace their passions and sexuality.

-A significant aspect of the Summer of Love was its emphasis on music, which served as a powerful tool to express feelings of social and cultural reform.
+Music was a driving force in the Summer of Love, and it served as a powerful tool to express feelings of social and cultural reform.
 Just two years later, the Woodstock Music and Art Fair took place in New York, a festival that continues to influence many of today’s summer music festivals.

 If the Declaration of Independence marked the start of political freedom for the U.S., the Apollo 11 Moon Landing in the summer of 1969 symbolized human exploration and technological advancement.
 The idea was born in 1961 when President Kennedy proposed that the U.S. would perform the world’s first manned lunar landing before the decade’s end.